JAICHANGPARK/flutter_kiwi_nlp/doc/medium_flutter_kiwi_nlp_deep_dive_en.md

 ---

+## Why We Built This Plugin

+The original motivation was simple: we needed a practical way to run Korean morphological analysis directly inside Flutter apps.

+We specifically needed a Korean morphological analyzer for on-device AI workflows, and there was effectively no production-friendly Flutter package for Kiwi at the time.
+That is why we decided to build a cross-platform plugin.

+The repeated pain points were:

+- many references were Python-centric and hard to apply directly in Flutter,
+- supporting Android/iOS/desktop/web separately increased implementation cost,
+- model path/deployment/init failures slowed down real-world delivery,
+- teams lacked a reproducible validation path across option sets and runtimes.

+So we set explicit goals:

+1. make `KiwiAnalyzer.create()` usable as a default happy path,
+2. keep API parity between native and web,
+3. include model-path/download/asset fallback for operational reliability,
+4. make performance discussions evidence-based with benchmark automation.

+---

 ## AI User Guide (LLMs + Skills)

 This project is significantly easier to operate when you drive changes with an AI coding assistant using repository-specific context.
+For users actively building with AI today, we also provide workspace `skills` to make this package easier to use.

 Recommended references: